m2w/talaria/index.md

 ## Status

-talaria is currently undergoing a full rewrite, it's about 80% done.
-TODO:
+talaria is currently undergoing a full rewrite, it's about 95% done.

-- live tests
-- github release

 **Compatability**: talaria targets ES2015, as such IE is **not** supported!